noisy/portfolio/README.md

 ![](./src/Banner.png)

 ### About me
 Testing, detecting bugs and their causes, has been a passion of mine for a long time.
 In order to develop these abilities, I decided to take an intensive "Software Tester" course.
-According to the results of the Thomas PPA test, I am a thorough person who pays a lot of attention to detail, which makes me excel in my new role.
+According to the results of the Thomas PPA test, I am a thorough person who pays a lot of attention to detail, which makes me excel in my new role.<br>
+I am a former Motoparagliding National Team competitor, winner of the Polish Championship title three times, and team bronze medal at the European Championships and the World Championships.

 ### Courses and Certificates
 - Tester Oprogramowania [SDAcademy](#)